Apology Logo Apology Logo

 Sincere Apology Not Acknowledged

 Several months ago I was asked in an email by a now former friend not to contact her again.
 What prompted her email was what I realize in hindsight was a far too intense and verbose letter.
+Although my therapist who read the letter before I sent it called it "beautiful" and encouraged me to send it, the letter was not well received.

 It had been an attempt to express my confusion over the direction our friendship had been going over the last several months as this not long-term, but once very close friend appeared to become more and more distant to the point of not having any time to see me in person or talk on the phone.